You can learn more about the novel HERE.

 We laughed as we ran, side by side, up the road from San Pedro to Esperanza Farm.

 “Are you coming to my house?
 You can help me tell the story.”

 “No, you tell it.
 Just make sure you give me the credit I deserve.”

 “So where are you going then, if you’re not going home?”

 As we reached the one-kilometer marker on the road, at the point where it cut through the center of the farm, Tobi sped up until he reached Uncle Sergio’s house.
-A moment later, when Aunt Felicia opened the door, he turned and waved at me and then he was gone.
+A moment later, when our cousin Herman opened the door, Tobi turned and they both waved at me and then they were gone.

 My mind returned then to the baseball field and the pileup at home plate.
 I couldn’t wait to tell Dad and Grandpa Lino the story.

 Once at the farm, I ran past my grandparent’s home and kept going towards our house.
-I entered through the side door and found my father listening to the radio.
+I went in through the side door to find my father listening to the radio.
 My mother was pacing from one side of our kitchen to the other.